Honorary Professor Saleem Ali

 Professor Ali's primary research interests have been in the causes and consequences of environmental conflicts in the research sector, and the process of using ecological factors to promote peace.

-Saleem H. Ali holds the Blue and Gold Distinguished Professorship in Energy and the Environment at the University of Delaware (USA) and is a Professorial Research Fellow at SMI, UQ.
+Saleem holds the Blue and Gold Distinguished Professorship in Energy and the Environment at the University of Delaware (USA) and is a Honorary Professor at SMI, UQ.

-Professor Ali previously served as Chair in Sustainable Re-source Development and professor of sustainability science and policy at UQ and was also the Director of the Centre for Social Responsibility in Mining from 2012 to 2016.
-Previously he has been a professor of environmental studies at the Uni-versity of Vermont's Rubenstein School of Natural Resources, and founding director of the Institute for Environmental Diplomacy and Professor Ali is also a senior fellow at the Columbia Center on Sustainable Investment and at Georgetown University’s Center for Australia, New Zealand and Pacific Studies.
+He previously served as Chair in Sustainable Re-source Development and professor of sustainability science and policy at UQ and was also the Director of the Centre for Social Responsibility in Mining from 2012 to 2016.
+Previously Saleem has been a professor of environmental studies at the Uni-versity of Vermont's Rubenstein School of Natural Resources, and founding director of the Institute for Environmental Diplomacy and he is also a senior fellow at the Columbia Center on Sustainable Investment and at Georgetown University’s Center for Australia, New Zealand and Pacific Studies.

 Key Publications